John Colter – 6 Years from Civilisation

 Colter was a very experienced explorer and an expert in survival after making numerous trips guiding parties through the frontier.
 One day in 1806 he left on a beaver trapping hunt with 2 other men he had met on an earlier expedition, Hancock and Dixon. the 3 of them went into the wilderness with 20 beaver traps and enough ammunition to last them for 2 years.

 Colter got bored with sitting around and left on his own to head towards the Sunlight Basin in Wyoming, which made him the first white person to enter the area.
-After a short explore he headed back to civilisation where he met a fur trader on the way.
-After being convinced to join the expedition he turned round and once again headed out into the wilderness, even tough he was only about a week away from St. Louis.
+After a short exploration, he headed back to civilization where he met a fur trader on the way.
+After being convinced to join the expedition he turned around and once again headed out into the wilderness, even though he was only about a week away from St. Louis.

 After helping to build Fort Raymond at the meeting point of the Bighorn and Yellowstone rivers, he was sent to establish possible trade routes with the Crow Indian tribe.